ES-1085/project-nils-juliana/proposal/proposal.md

 - How are COA course offerings distributed across resource areas?
 - How well are COA course offerings meeting students’ graduation requirement needs?
-- How many courses are professors and instructors teaching, and do those courses meet degree requirements?
+- How many courses are permanent and visiting faculty teaching, proportionally?

-If we receive more data from Lothar and time permits it, we would like to explore the following questions as well:

-- How many professors are there?
-Are they full-time faculty or else?
+- What are the Lab fees in the different resource areas?
-- How are professors and other kinds of instructors distributed among resource areas?
+- How are class size in relation to resource areas?

 The dataset we will use for this project was collected from the Registrar records from the Winter of 2018 to the Spring of 2023.
 This